 Benin

-Benin is a lower-middle income hybrid regime with mid-range performance across most of the Global State of Democracy Indices (GSoDI) indicators.
-Over the past five years, there have been significant declines in many areas of democratic performance, including aspects of Representative Government (Clean Elections, Free Political Parties), Fundamental Rights (Access to Justice, Civil Liberties), Checks on Government (Effective Parliament, Judicial Independence, Media Integrity), and Civil Society Participation.
+Benin performs in the mid-range across all categories of the Global State of Democracy (GSoD) framework.
+Over the past five years, performance has either stagnated or trended downwards, with declines across factors of Representation, as well as in Access to Justice, Civil Liberties, Judicial Independence, Personal Integrity and Security, Electoral Participation, and Civil Society.
 Conversely, there has been an improvement in Absence of Corruption, reflecting recent efforts to crack down on graft.
-Economically, Benin remains reliant on agriculture—particularly cotton—as well as gold mining.
+Economically, Benin remains reliant on agriculture - particularly cotton - as well as gold mining.

 Several other issues also drive politics in the West African nation.
 Corruption has long been in the spotlight, and development is a major issue.
 Despite growth in economic output, hunger remains widespread, and poverty rates have even climbed in certain years.
 Issues of social inequity are also salient.
 People with albinism regularly face discrimination, and a UN report found that a national plan of action against racism had been only partially implemented.
 While progress has occurred on women’s rights issues, including the election of the first female vice president, rates of gender-based violence remain very high.

-Looking ahead, it will be important to watch Checks on Government and Fundamental Rights, especially in light of the return of opposition parties to parliament for the first time in four years.
+Looking ahead, it will be important to watch Representation and Rights, especially in light of the return of opposition parties to parliament for the first time in four years.
 The 2026 presidential election, when the current president will be term-limited, will constitute an important potential turning point.

 Benin’s legislative elections on 8 January were closely watched as an indicator of the country’s democratic trajectory.
 Opposition parties had been prevented from participating in the last legislative elections in 2019, however five opposition parties were on the ballot in 2023.
 Most notably, the Democrats overcame procedural hurdles and won 28 seats in the 109-seat parliament.
 The two parties allied with President Talon, the Republican Bloc and the Progressive Union for Renewal, won 28 and 53 seats, respectively.
 Women’s representation also improved, with 28 women taking seats in the new parliament, 22 more than before.
 Opposition parties have levied accusations of electoral fraud.
 Observers from the Economic Community of West African States noted that the election was ‘conducted in a calm and peaceful atmosphere.’
 Unlike the 2019 election, there was no violence, and no shutdown of the Internet.
 Turnout was reported to be 38.6 per cent of the registered voters.
 This is a significant increase from the 27.2 per cent who voted in 2019.